rlite/rlite/README.md

 (which typically corresponds to a best-effort QoS).
 If dif is not NULL the system may look for remote appl in a DIF called dif.
 However, the dif argument is only advisory and the system is free to ignore it and take an autonomous decision.
-If flags specifies RINA F NOWAIT, a call to this function does not wait until the completion of the flow allocation procedure; on success, it just returns a control file descriptor that can be subsequently fed to `rina_flow_alloc_wait()` to wait for completion and obtain the flow I/O file descriptor.
+If flags specifies `RINA_F_NOWAIT`, a call to this function does not wait until the completion of the flow allocation procedure; on success, it just returns a control file descriptor that can be subsequently fed to `rina_flow_alloc_wait()` to wait for completion and obtain the flow I/O file descriptor.
 Moreover, the control file descriptor can be used with poll(), select() and similar.
-If flags does not specify RINA F NOWAIT, a call to this function waits until the flow allocation procedure is complete.
+If flags does not specify `RINA_F_NOWAIT`, a call to this function waits until the flow allocation procedure is complete.
 On success, it returns a file descriptor that can be subsequently used with standard I/O system calls to exchange SDUs on the flow and synchronize.
 In any case, -1 is returned on error, with the errno code properly set.